Centre of Indian Trade Unions

-The Centre of Indian Trade Unions (CITU) is a National trade union in India.
+The Centre of Indian Trade Unions (CITU) is a communist trade union in India.
 It is associated with the Communist Party of India (Marxist).
-It has presence mostly in the Indian state of Tripura, West Bengal, Kerala, Tamil Nadu, Karnataka and Andhra Pradesh.
+It has presence mostly in the Indian state of Tripura, West Bengal, Keralam, Tamil Nadu, Karnataka and Andhra Pradesh.

 CITU has an estimated membership of 6,200,000 in 2023.

-Tapan Kumar Sen is the General Secretary and K. Hemalata is the president of CITU.
+Tapan Sen is the General Secretary and K. Hemalata is the president of CITU.
 Hemalata was the first woman president of CITU, who was elected after A. K. Padmanabhan.
 It runs a monthly organ named WORKING CLASS.